 Growing up my family attended many potluck dinners typically held at our church after Sunday services.
-I loved to socialize with all my friends and of course sample each of the many desserts – after all, I was a kid and was NOT thinking about my waistline or healthy real food choices!
+I loved to socialize with all my friends and of course sample each of the many desserts – after all, I was a kid and was NOT thinking about moderation or healthy real food choices!

 What is so wrong with a casserole?